nickcrider/ot-docs/docs/new_pipette.md

 !!!
 Caution
     When you load a pipette in a protocol, you inform the OT-2 that you want the specified pipette to be present.
-Even if you do not use the pipette anywhere else in your protocol, the Opentrons App and the OT-2 will not let your protocol proceed until all pipettes loaded with `load_instrument` are attached to the OT-2.
+Even if you don't use the pipette anywhere else in your protocol, the Opentrons App and the OT-2 won't let your protocol proceed until all pipettes loaded with `load_instrument` are attached to the OT-2.